-Best Elevated Dog Bed of 2020
+Best Elevated Dog Bed

 The K&H Pet Products Original Bolster Pet Cot is one that our testers were eager to get their hands on from the start, and it did not disappoint.
 The bolster, a stuffed pillow of sorts that borders three sides of the bed, sets it apart from the competition, while still utilizing a mesh center to facilitate air circulation.
 This bolster makes the bed look much more furniture-like, enhancing its visual appeal.
 Dogs who like to lean against something or snuggle into a bed will appreciate the bolster, too — many of our pups preferred to lay their heads on it like a pillow.
 The mesh on the center of this bed is much softer than any others that we tested, with multiple layers that feel comfortable to the touch.
 This material held up well in our durability test and showed no signs of wear after five minutes of continuously scraping it with a fork to simulate a dog's nails on the bed.